kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 * Use Bootstrap plugin to style and add button
 * Hard link it if you want
-  + _not best practice because it is hardcoded and if it changes later, you'll have to update this code_
+  + Not best practice.
+If it changes later, you'll have to update this code.

 # Widgets

 When working with custom themes in WordPress you will at times want to add widgets.

 Adding a widget is a three step process.

 1. In `functions.php` use the create widget function to establish the parameters you will be working with
-  * Inside this function you will use the `register_sidebar()` function that will take and use the parameter values when they are passed when the function is `create_widget()` is called
+  * Inside this function you will use the `register_sidebar()` function that will take and use the parameter values when you call `create_widget()`
 2. In `functions.php` call the `create_widget()` function and pass it the parameter values you want.
 3. You can now visit `Widgets` will now appear under `Appearance` in the Dashboard [(view)](https://i.imgur.com/9ZH7FYV.png).
   * Drop text or whatever you want inside the widgets and click `Save`